UKHO/docs/quality-assurance/test-policy.md

 ## Test data

-It is the UKHO Policy that live data should not be used for testing.
-Where a copy of live data is used then its use is to be risk assessed and the data sanitised as appropriate, removing references to customers, employees and UKHO corporate proprietary information.
+It is the UKHO Policy that sensitive data (e.g. personally identifiable information) should not be used for testing.
+Where a copy of live data is used, the data must be sanitised as appropriate, removing references to customers, employees and UKHO corporate proprietary information.
+Sanitisation scripts must be appropriately controlled, and the copying and sanitisation of the data must be requested through a documented service request.